 The Act requires that any waste related activity must have all necessary licenses and authorisations.
-It will be the duty of the Waste Manager on the Proposed Project site to ensure that all contractors hired to remove waste from the site have valid Waste Collection Permits to ensure that the waste is delivered to a licensed or permitted waste facility.
+It will be the duty of the Construction Waste Manager on the site of the Proposed Project to ensure that all contractors hired to remove waste from the site have valid Waste Collection Permits to ensure that the waste is delivered to a licensed or permitted waste facility.
 The hired waste contractors and subsequent receiving facilities must adhere to the conditions set out in their respective permits and authorisations.